 And the Green Monster with me:

 The entire time I just had this feeling of, “I can’t believe I’m here.”
-I don’t tend to like people who tell me that I “should” go do something, but if you’re a baseball fan and haven’t been here, I’ll just say that you’ll love it.
+I try not to be the type of person who says that you “should” go do something, but if you’re a baseball fan and haven’t been here, I’ll just say that you’ll love it.
 I wasn’t sure if it would completely meet my expectations, as I’ve wanted to come here forever and it’s easy to build something up in your mind.
 But it was way more than I expected.

 Futures at Fenway had a Star Wars theme this year, so you’ll see a number of Star Wars-related photos throughout this post.
 There was a pre-game parade of Star Wars characters, too.
 It was made up of kids in cute costumes and adults who, well, wear Star Wars costumes.
 You know the type.
 (Let’s just say that several hours after the parade was over, I still saw many of the adults marching around the concourse in full costume, looking sinister.)